 S&K advises funds and investment advisers on issues from cryptoasset fund formation to regulatory issues faced by advisers, including custody, valuation, disclosure, transfer agent and registrar issues.

 The CFTC has been one of the U.S. regulators most active in the cryptocurrency space since it announced its position that all “virtual currencies” are commodities.
 In addition, CBOE and CME are now trading bitcoin futures.
-We advise clients holding and trading cryptoassets issues, from licensing to regulatory compliance.
+We advise clients on issues relating to holding and trading cryptoassets, from licensing to regulatory compliance..

-Our broker-dealer team includes nationally-recognized thought-leaders who understand the regulatory and competitive landscape that drives innovation.
-Our team represents clients on the full range of blockchain and DLT-related issues across the brokerage industry, including: formation of broker-dealers to transact or custody assets based on DLT or blockchain technology; net capital and customer protection issues; sales practices; anti-money laundering, sanctions and Bank Secrecy Act; privacy; E-discovery and recordkeeping.
+Our broker-dealer team includes nationally recognized thought leaders who understand the regulatory and competitive landscape that drives innovation.
+Our team represents clients on the full range of blockchain and DLT-related issues across the brokerage industry, including: formation of broker-dealers to transact or custody assets based on DLT or blockchain technology; net capital and customer protection issues; sales practices; anti-money laundering, sanctions and Bank Secrecy Act; privacy; and E-discovery and recordkeeping.
 Seward & Kissel regularly represents clients in the development of proposed legislation and regulations, or the clarification of existing rules and regulations, before a range of federal and state regulators – particularly the SEC.

 State Licensing Requirements